(Updated October 2024)

 Many people see light therapy as a quick hack to address SAD directly.
 However, as with all mental ill health, don’t expect a miracle treatment to alleviate symptoms immediately.
 A combination of all of these suggestions should be provided for your employees so that they can find the one that works for them.

-Different people will approach self-care in different ways, there’s no right or wrong way to do it.
-And trying to tell your employees what they should be doing outside of work could irritate your workforce and even increase the stress levels of those with SAD.
+Different people will approach self-care in different ways – there’s no right or wrong way to do it.
+It’s important to let employees find ways that work for them, rather than telling them what they should be doing outside of work hours.

-Try instead to remind employees of the self-care steps they can incorporate into their average working day to support mental health.
-Schedule regular breaks across teams.
-Encourage employees to leave their screens, and their seats, and take time to move and stretch throughout the day.
+But you can offer suggestions, particularly of steps that can be part of their working day.
+For example, scheduling regular breaks across teams.
+Encourage employees to leave their screens, their seats, and take time to move and stretch throughout the day.
 These will benefit the physical and mental health of your whole team, not just those facing SAD.

-Try to provide workers with a space where they can relax during these breaks.
+You can also try to provide workers with a space where they can relax during breaks.
 Create areas, ideally inside and out, where they can escape for just a few minutes to reset their thoughts.
+This will encourage them to take breaks, as well as make them more worthwhile when they do.

 Chances are, if you’re looking for ways to help alleviate SAD for your employees, you’re keen to offer support for all mental health conditions.
 The number of diagnosed SAD cases pales in comparison to the proportion of the public who suffer from mental health problems overall.

-All the things listed above will support the mental well-being of your whole team, not just those dealing with SAD.
-It’s not as hard as you might think.
+All the things listed above will support the mental wellbeing of your whole team, not just those dealing with SAD.

-Create a culture in the workplace where people can be honest about their mental health Promote the importance of a healthy work-life balance.
+Create a workplace culture where people can be honest about their mental health.
+Promote the importance of a healthy work-life balance.
 Allow flexible working and reduce the significant costs of presenteeism.

 A supportive, encouraging and understanding workplace is the one thing that many people facing mental health issues lack.
-Overcome this, and you will significantly lessen their burden.
+If you can provide it, you will make serious leaps in supporting your employees.

-It’s no easy task to support your employee’s wellbeing.
-It’s not easy, and it’s incredibly important.
+It’s not always easy to support your employee’s wellbeing.
+But it is incredibly important.
 Not just for the health of your employees, but for the health of your business too.

-You don’t need to take this fight on alone.
+It’s not something you have to do alone though.
 Speak to one of our team about our Health And Wellbeing Programme to see how we can support you and your employees.

 Tell us your name and number below and we'll give you a callback to discuss your requirements.